scheesman/netsapiens-backup/README.md

 File structure in the buckets will be organized by hostname and service type: `bucketname->hostname->Service_date.gz`

 ## Instructions
 Copy the script to the location of your choice.
+You can download the files from github, or `git clone` it.

-Change relevant options in the script, such as user, password, .s3cfg location, storage type, etc.  Run script manually or via crontab.
+Copy the `nsbackup.conf.sample` to `nsbackup.conf`, and change relevant options in it, such as user, password, bucket name, .s3cfg location, storage type, etc.

+Run script manually or via [crontab](#crontab).

 ## Requirements
 * s3cmd - install via `sudo apt-get install s3cmd`